jessfraz/junk/README.md

   -interval string
         Controller resync period (default "30s") -kubeconfig string
-        Path to kubeconfig file with authorization and master location information (default is $HOME/.kube/config) (default "/home/jessie/.kube/config")
+        Path to kubeconfig file with authorization and master location information (default is $HOME/.kube/config) -namespace string
-  -namespace string
-        Kubernetes namespace to watch for ingress (default is to watch all namespaces) -region string
+        Kubernetes namespace to watch for updates (default is to watch all namespaces) -region string
         Azure region, defaults to the value of 'AZURE_REGION' env var -resource string